huggingface/blog/ai-comic-factory.md

 An example of such an application is the [AI Comic Factory](https://huggingface.co/spaces/jbilcke-hf/ai-comic-factory) - a Space that has proved incredibly popular.
 Thousands of users have tried it to create their own AI comic panels, fostering its own community of regular users.
 They share their creations, with some even opening pull requests.

 In this tutorial, we'll show you how to fork and configure the AI Comic Factory to avoid long wait times and deploy it to your own private space using the Inference API.
+It does not require strong technical skills, but some knowledge of APIs, environment variables and a general understanding of LLMs & Stable Diffusion are recommended.

 # Getting started